prasadhonrao/devcamper/README.md

-# MERN Bootcamp
+# DevCamper

 ## Overview

-MERN Bootcamp is a web application created to help users discover, rate, and review coding bootcamps.
+DevCamper is a web application created to help users discover, rate, and review coding bootcamps.
 The platform provides a comprehensive solution for users to search for bootcamps based on location, browse reviews from other users, and submit their own feedback.
 Its primary goal is to provide a resource for aspiring coders to find the right bootcamp for their needs.

 Built using the MERN stack, the application leverages MongoDB, Express.js, React, and Node.js to deliver a full-stack experience.
 On the backend, Express.js and MongoDB are utilized to handle API requests and manage data storage.
 Meanwhile, the frontend is powered by React, which provides a dynamic and responsive user interface.